Physics-Informed PointNets for Modeling Electromagnetic Scattering from All-Dielectric Metasurfaces with Inclined Nanopillars: Methodology

-\textbf{Advantages over mesh-based approaches:} First, for such Convolutional NNs to capture the high frequency aspects of the input and output, the overall node density of the grid must be increased throughout the entire computational domain.
+Mesh-free approaches have the following advantages: First, for mesh-based NNs to capture the high frequency aspects of the input and output, the overall node density of the grid must be increased throughout the entire computational domain.
 This leads to an increase in computational time.
-Working with point clouds theoretically solves this problem, as sampling more points in regions where finer detail is needed allows for adaptive resolution since one can simply sample more points in regions where finer detail is needed to allow for adaptive resolution.
+A point cloud based representation offers a straight-forward way to overcome this problem, as sampling more points in regions where finer detail is needed allows for adaptive resolution since one can simply sample more points in regions where finer detail is needed to allow for adaptive resolution.

 Second, defining boundary conditions can be challenging when working with irregular geometries in mesh-based approaches, as a single pixel may contain both boundary and interior regions.
 This ambiguity complicates loss function implementation.
 It requires decision-making about whether a given pixel contributes to boundary constraints or PDE residuals.
 This issue is also present in the case of our inclined pillars, where separating between the pillars and surrounding air can be challenging due to numerical artifacts present when deciding which pixel belongs to which medium.
 PointNets (\hyperref[fig:pointnetc_schematic]{Fig.~\ref{fig:pointnetc_schematic}}), on the other hand, eliminate this issue, as they naturally distinguish between boundary and interior points.